Montana/travis-ibmz-day/README.md

 * Using s390x (Z)
 * Breadth-first search in Python I wrote
 * Depth-first search in Python I wrote
-* Will choose between one or the other, currently I'm building and running the breadth-first search
-* Show the simplicity of implementation on 1 side
+* Show the simplicity of implementation on 1 side (the first `.travis.yml` file we will build)
-* Show the flexibility via running parallel builds of a BFS & DFS search - both using IBM Z
+* Show the flexibility via running parallel builds of a BFS & DFS search - both using IBM Z (building the 2nd `.travis.yml`)